International Risk Governance Center

-The International Risk Governance Center (IRGC) is a neutral interdisciplinary center based at the École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland.
+The International Risk Governance Center (IRGC) is a Swiss independent foundation and think tank that focuses risk management and provides information to decision-makers, particularly legislators and companies.
+It is based at the École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland.

 IRGC develops risk governance strategies that focus on involving all key stakeholder groups, including citizens, governments, businesses and academia.
-It exists to improve the understanding, management and governance of emerging and systemic risks that may have significant adverse consequences for human health and the environment, the economy and society.
+It exists to improve the understanding, management and governance of emerging and systemic risks that may have significant adverse consequences for human health, the environment, the economy, and society.
 Its mission includes "developing concepts of risk governance, anticipating major risk issues and providing risk governance policy advice for key decision-makers."

 History

 IRGC began as a non-profit called the International Risk Governance Council in 2003, when academics from various countries proposed to the Swiss State Secretariat for Education and Research to create an international and independent body with the mission to develop and implement concepts and actions to improve the governance of risk.

 The Swiss Federal Assembly then created the International Risk Governance Council to bridge increasing gaps between science, technological development, decision-makers, and the public.
 It was formally founded in Geneva as a private foundation in June 2003.José Mariano Gago, the former Portuguese Minister for Science and Higher Education, was the first chairman of the Foundation Board followed by Donald J. Johnston and Granger M. Morgan.
 Wolfgang Kröger was the founding rector.

 In July 2012, the council was granted special consultative status with the United Nations Economic and Social Council (ECOSOC).
 As of January 1, 2013, the International Risk Governance Council signed a formal collaboration agreement with EPFL and moved to Lausanne.
 The goal of this move was strengthened collaboration with academia, which allowed the council to expand its academic network and further develop its science-based approach.
 In July 2014, it became a member of the Sustainable Development Solutions Network (SDSN).

 In 2016, the Council became the International Risk Governance Center (IRGC) at EPFL, where it continues to develop the original mission and activities.